 a.
-A four-year college course of 120 semester units, or the equivalent.
+A four-year college course of 120 semester units, or the equivalent. b.
+Eighteen semester units, or the equivalent, of professional work in education, constituting an organized program designed to prepare candidates in the

-- b.
-Eighteen semester units, or the equivalent, of professional work in education, constituting an organized program designed to prepare candidates in the following areas: - (1) The evolution of educational thought and practice as to the function of the school in a democratic society, with emphasis on the elementary - (2) The nature of individual growth and development; the psychological aspects of learning; child study, with emphasis on directed observation of children; mental hygiene and personality development; parent education; guidance practices. - (3) The selection and arrangement of learning experiences, instructional materials, learning methods and appraisal techniques related to all statutory requirements for teaching, including reading, writing, spelling, language study, arithmetic, geography, history of the United States and of California, civics including the Constitution of the United States, music, art, physical education, healthful living, morals and manners, safety education, and fire prevention.

-(4) The use of audio-visual aids in instruction.

-c.
-Directed teaching in the elementary school, eight semester units, or the equivalent, under the supervision of superior teachers in actual classroom situations of the elementary school level.

-d.
-Sixty-one semester units or the equivalent in basic subject fields, distributed approximately as follows:
+The evolution of educational thought and practice as to the function of the school in a democratic society, with emphasis on the elementary

+(2) The nature of individual growth and development; the psychological aspects of learning; child study, with emphasis on directed observation of children; mental hygiene and personality development; parent educa-

+- (3) The selection and arrangement of learning experiences, instructional materials, learning methods and appraisal techniques related to all statutory requirements for teaching, including reading, writing, spelling, language study, arithmetic, geography, history of the United States and of California airias in the States and States and States are considered to the California airias in the California airias ai of California, civics including the Constitution of the United States, music, art, physical education, healthful living, morals and manners, safety education, and fire prevention. - (4) The use of audio-visual aids in instruction. - c.
+Directed teaching in the elementary school, eight semester units, or the equivalent, under the supervision of superior teachers in actual classroom d.
+Sixty-one semester units or the equivalent in basic subject fields, distributed

-- (1) Social Studies.
+(1) Social Studies.
 Twelve semester units, or the equivalent, with emphasis upon current economic, political, and social problems and world history and geography, sociology and anthropology.
-The legal requirement in United States Constitution and American history, institutions, and ideals shall be included in the social studies program. - (2) Science.
-Twelve semester units, or the equivalent, in the fields of physical and biological science, with emphasis upon the study and use of the environment. - (3) English, including speech.
-Twelve semester units, or the equivalent, including oral and written expression, world literature, children's literature, dramatics, detection and correction of speech defects, and the use of books and libraries.

-- (4) Mathematics.
+The legal requirement in United States Constitution and American history, institutions, and ideals shall be included in the constitutions. ideals shall be included in the social studies program.

+Science.
+Twelve semester units, or the equivalent, in the fields of physical and biological science, with emphasis upon the study and use

+- (3) English, including speech.
+Twelve semester units, or the equivalent, including oral and written expression, world literature, children's literature, dramatics, detection and correction of speech defects, and the use of books and libraries. - (4) Mathematics.
 Three semester units, or the equivalent, including subject matter and techniques essential in the teaching of mathematics in the elementary school. - (5) Health and Hygiene.
 Three semester units, or the equivalent, including personal hygiene, subject matter and techniques essential in health education to elementary school pupils. - (6) Physical Education.
 Three semester units, or the equivalent, including subject matter and techniques essential in the teaching of physical education to elementary school pupils. - (7) Music.
 Eight semester units, or the equivalent, including content and techniques appropriate for the elementary school. - (8) Art.
 Eight semester units, or the equivalent, in graphic art and industrial arts applicable to learning experiences appropriate for elementary school children. - e.
 The remaining units necessary to complete the requirements for the Bachelor of Education degree shall be distributed among those offerings of the institution that best serve the cultural and professional needs of the candidate.